 • The afternoon crowd of tourists returning from island hopping tours fill the shops and restaurants.

 • The evening crowd of diners condense on the shore.
 Many of them with wet toes from the evening’s high tide.

 Erosion is a major concern here on the busiest part of the beach.
 Exposed storm drains and local runoff are covered up with sandbags full of earth, several times over the course of the busy tourist season.

 Above: Tourists return to the beach from a long day of island hopping in Bacuit Bay

 While the beach here is calm and inviting, few people choose to swim here with so much boat traffic happening most of the day.
 The nearby Las Cabanas or Marimegmeg Beach is a much better option for that… and a great spot to catch sunsets.

 Anywhere within a few blocks of the end of Rizal street is a great place to stay because you will save a huge amount of unnecessary transportation costs.
 Many first-time visitors to El Nido that choose to stay in the less expensive Corong-Corong will quickly learn that their accommodations are not as cheap as they appear, simply due to the cost of having to take tricycles everywhere instead of being able to walk.
 Corong-Corong is further away from El Nido Town than the Van terminal, so a ride back and fourth from the jump off point for food, drink and island hopping could cost visitors as much as 300 pesos.
 That may not seem like much, but it is very pricy for such short trips.
 Three back and fourths could already buy a full day of island hopping tours.

 The Poblacion, El Nido town is the place to stay when visiting this destination.

-above: A bar prepares for the evening crowds
+Above: A bar in El Nido Town prepares for the evening crowds

 Everything a Tourist Will Need, Except Nightlife